MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-dotted-line.md

     ![Placing a dotted line.](media/place-tether.PNG "Placing a dotted line")

     > [!TIP]
     > Placement isn't exact.
-Therefore, if you're connecting a dotted line to a 3D object from the 3D toolkit, place the dotted line in the general area, and then place the 3D object (for example, a number) at the end of the dotted line.
+If you're connecting a dotted line to a 3D object from the 3D toolkit, place the dotted line in the general area, and then place the 3D object (for example, a number) at the end of the dotted line.

 ## Remove a dotted line